Student: Not Available

 Homeschooled students will be reviewed in the same holistic manner as those who apply from traditional high schools, and there are no special additional requirements that must be met for consideration.
 However, we would like to clarify a few points that are beneficial for homeschooled applicants.

+Please ensure that you have completed (or will complete) the minimum preparatory course work required for admission before enrollment at George Mason.
+You cannot have required coursework outstanding upon entry to George Mason.
+We understand that in many instances homeschooled students may not have a traditional, “official” transcript.
+However, to evaluate your preparation for higher education, we require some form of transcript.
+Please see the guidelines provided below.
 There are many approaches to a homeschool instruction, including: a set curriculum, a parent-created curriculum, co-op programs, dual enrollment, etc. To aid in the review of your application, a thorough description of the curriculum used in your education is strongly encouraged.

 In addition to your standardized test scores and high school transcript, it is important for homeschoolers to include letters of recommendation from non-family members and a resume.
 Extracurricular activities are also beneficial to demonstrate active engagement outside of academics.
 To be more competitive for the Honors College and University Scholars, you should challenge yourself with advanced classes.
 We recognize it can be difficult to access advanced classes, so dual-enrollment classes through a community college are a viable alternative to IBs and APs.